 The agreement's initial term cannot exceed 30 years and cannot be less than one year, save for the cases of leases for non-permanent housing purposes or special transitional purposes.
-If the parties do not stipulate any term for the lease agreement (and did not expressly opt for the undetermined duration), the agreement is deemed to have been executed for a fixed term of five years.
+If the parties do not stipulate any term for the lease agreement (and did not expressly opt for the - uncommon - undetermined duration), the agreement is deemed to have been executed for a fixed term of five years.

 Rent increases are freely agreed by the parties.
-In the absence of specific regulation, updates can occur annually, by notice to the lessee at least 30 days before the update takes place, according to the rent update index which is approved annually by the Government.
+In the absence of specific regulation, updates can occur annually, by notice to the tenant at least 30 days before the update takes place, according to the rent update index that is approved annually by the Government.
+Considering the increase in the inflation rate throughout Europe, Law 19/2022 was published on 19 October, establishing a 2% cap on the rent updating coefficient for 2023 (applicable where the rent is updated based on legal rent updating criteria).
+This is counter-balanced by a tax compensation to landlords.